Forison/bikeShop/README.md

 This page is based on my own imagination.
 The product page display all the products created by the admin.
 Since this is a demo, some of the products are generated from seeding.

 # Add to cart action
-User may customize a product and click on the "Add to cart" button to add.
+User may customize a product and click on the "Add to cart" button to add cart or may not customize at all before adding to cart.

 # How to start the application